 However, on a difficult final day in which Burke Jr’s 71 was one of only two under-par rounds, Venturi carded a disappointing 80 to finish in second place, a shot behind his fellow American.

-Also spare a thought for Tom Watson, who bogeyed the 72nd hole to miss out on a playoff, and then he had to present Player with the Green Jacket (opens in new tab) after winning in 1977.
+Spare a thought for Tom Watson, who bogeyed the 72nd hole to miss out on a playoff, and then had to crown Player in the Butler Cabin as the defending champion.

-At the 1979 Masters, Ed Sneed took a commanding five-stroke lead over Tom Watson and Craig Stadler into the final day.
-But it was another famous name who would triumph at Augusta National.
+At the 1979 Masters, Ed Sneed took a commanding five-stroke lead over Tom Watson and Craig Stadler into the final day, but it was another famous name who would triumph.

 Now we come to arguably the most well-known comeback in Masters history.
-Back in 1996 Greg Norman surrendered a six-shot lead to Nick Faldo.
-The Englishman was looking to win his third green jacket and put himself in the best position, birdieing the 17th in round three to all but book his place in the final group.
+Back in 1996 Greg Norman surrendered a six-shot lead to Sir Nick Faldo.
+The Englishman was looking to win his third Green Jacket and put himself in the best position, birdieing the 17th in round three to all but book his place in the final group.

 Looking back, Norman says he should have realised his timing was off as early as the fourth hole, when his tee shot into the long par-3 came up short.
 But hindsight is a wonderful thing.

-As the players turned for home, the Australian still held a two-stroke lead but that was all about to change.
-Two consecutive bogeys and things were level heading to the treacherous 12th.
-Sensing what was unfolding, Faldo played what he described as a “defensively smart” shot into the heart of the par-3 green, before Norman’s weak effort drifted right and into Rae’s Creek.
+As the players turned for home, the Australian still led by two but that quickly changed.
+Two consecutive bogeys and things were level heading to the treacherous 12th, where Norman’s weak effort drifted right and into Rae’s Creek.
 The resultant double-bogey gave Faldo a two-shot advantage of his own and he never looked back.